Kai-46/VisSatSatelliteStereo/README.md

 To run MVS after the SfM stage is done, you need to enable {“reparam_depth”, “colmap_mvs”, “aggregate_3d”} or {“reparam_depth”, “colmap_mvs”, “aggregate_2p5d”}.

+If you enable "aggregate_2p5d", you will be able to see the per-view DSM in {work_dir}/colmap/mvs/dsm.